1jour1vin

 Eye

-Ruby-purple color with violet highlights
+A ruby-purple color with violet hues

 Nose

-Very expressive and fresh, with notes of spices and dark forest fruits.
+Very expressive and fresh, with notes of spices and dark forest fruits

 Serve